 Vitamin B6, also called pyridoxine, generates several important neurotransmitters that carry information from one cell to another.
 A serving of plantains can provide up to 24 percent of your daily amount needed of vitamin B6.

-Vitamin B6 benefits healthy brain function and, according to research published in the Cochrane Database of Systematic Reviews, helps make hormones like serotonin and norepinephrine, which keep moods stable, and melatonin, which regulates the body’s clock.
-(10)
+Vitamin B6 benefits healthy brain function and, as indicated in research published in the Cochrane Database of Systematic Reviews, helps make hormones like serotonin and norepinephrine, which keep moods stable, and melatonin, which regulates the body’s clock.

 Homocysteine levels (an amino acid linked to heart disease and nervous system damage) are also controlled by vitamin B6.
 The vitamin keeps levels low to help prevent damage and maintain the health of blood vessels.